gboeer/copier/docs/updating.md

     The template creators might update the template to add new functionalities or bug fixes.
-The generated project can get updated if the template consumers want to keep it to the latest version.
+The generated project can get updated if the template consumers want to keep it at the latest version.

 The best way to update a project from its template is when all of these conditions are
 true: